Toddler loses both

 Cranston (c.1845-).
 She was born in Livingston,

-reported that Pearl jumped from a balcony to the
+Pearl jumped from a balcony to the floor below and

 Ben’s parents raised Dorothy after the fire.
 They